• Skip to primary navigation

 The Expresión e Interacción Oral is made of:

-- 12 minutes preparation + 12 minutes of real examination
+• 12 minutes of preparation + 12 minutes of real examination

-Tarea 1: it’s a monologue.
-You choose one of two topics, both concerning daily life, and you are going to talk about it for 2-3 minutes.
+Task 1: a monologue where you choose one of two topics concerning daily life and speak about it for 2-3 minutes.

 HOW TO PASS THE PRUEBA 4